 So without further ado, the following are the four options we were given:

 - Go to South Padre Island.
-Drive to South Padre Island, and we will pay for your two nights’ hotel stay in the Ramada, which has a four star rating.
-You will get free breakfast both mornings.
+Drive to South Padre Island, and we will pay for your two-night hotel stay in the Ramada, which has a four-star rating.
+You will get free breakfast on both mornings.
 (At this point I asked if we would also receive part of our $100 deposit back, and she was baffled – no one had asked her this before.
 I explained to her that if we chose this option, we would be getting ourselves to the Island, and Casablanca would not be purchasing airfare, so we should be refunded part of the $100.
-She simply said “they are not going to do that”.
+She simply said, “They are not going to do that”.
 Is “they” the Timeshare mafia?)

 - Get a Refund.
 We will mail you a check for $100.

 As crazy as it may sound, this conversation actually did occur, and I tried to use the same language as she did in the descriptions above.

 I was particularly impressed with all of the sneaky ways she and Casablanca Express had concocted to get me to basically pay for the trip myself while simultaneously trying to make me believe that we were getting a free deal.

 In a moment of true spite, I almost accepted the original deal (option # 1) just to make them pay for everything and to show them that I was not like other people (who supposedly 99% of the time turned it down once they saw what they were getting).

 Hey, it would have made a great article, right – truck-stop gambling extraordinaire?